NinnessOtu/writeups/SECDOJO/Temple.md

 As observed, a **Dcsync** activity was detected in Windows Security **Event ID 4662**.
 Key indicators include a **non-computer-based** account (**FVidal**), an access mask of **0x100**, targeting an Active Directory object of class **domainDNS**, and utilizing the Control Access Rights **DS-Replication-Get-Changes** and **DS-Replication-Get-Changes-All**.

-At this stage, the attacker has acquired the NTLM hashes for crucial accounts in the Active Directory, such as **Administrator** and **krbtgt**.
-This provides the attacker with the means to potentially log in and execute further suspicious activities.
+At this stage, the attacker has obtained the NTLM hashes for critical Active Directory accounts, including **Administrator** and **krbtgt**.
+This allows the attacker to potentially log in and perform additional suspicious activities.

 Now, let's proceed to check if there are any logging or other events involving the use of **Administrator** or **krbtgt** from the attacker's IP (**192.168.11.18**) subsequent to obtaining the NTLM hashes :